 However, there are other types of outdoor non slip stair treads.
 Diamond plate treads feature a pattern of raised diamond on one side with the reverse side being smooth.
 Bar grating treads feature an open grid assembly of metal bars.
 Grip treads feature a serrated surface which help reduce accidents by providing a safer walking and working surface.

 Non slip stair treads are commonly found in industrial environments, as well as outdoor metal stairs in high traffic areas of commercial settings.

 A concrete filled metal pan stair tread consists of a metal pan which is filled with concrete.
 Typically, 1.5" of concrete is poured into each stair pan individually.
 The steel pan treads are fabricated and attached to the stair stringers.
+Metal pan stairs can work with various types of stair stringers.
 The concrete is poured into the metal pan to establish the walking surface of the stair tread.

 Concrete filled metal pan stairs are durable and require low maintenance.
 However, they are costly, time consuming, and can result in safety hazards during construction.